 Diversification is an investment strategy that aims to minimize your risk by investing in a variety of different assets.
 When you have a diversified portfolio, you aren’t as reliant on any one security, because your exposure is spread across many.
 Diversification isn’t based on how many investment accounts you have, but what you are invested in across your entire portfolio.

 Here’s a simple example: Say you have an IRA with one broker, a personal investment account with another, and an employee-sponsored 401(k).
 Each account is totally separate, but all three primarily hold the same security.
 If something were to happen to that stock, all three accounts would be affected in the same way.
 On the other hand, you could have just one investment account that consists of several different stocks, bonds, ETFs, and more held within it.
 This single account would be far more diversified.

-2. Can you have an account with both a Managed Portfolio and Self-Directed Trading?
+2. Can you have an account with both a Robo Portfolio and Self-Directed Trading?

 Read more: How to Pick the Best Investment Tool for You

 3. What are the pros and cons for investing in exchange-traded funds (ETFs) compared with mutual funds?
 Are there options for both that follow the S&P 500?

 Ben Carlson, Director of Institutional Asset Management at Ritholtz Wealth Management, spoke on the importance of diversification.
 Two types of investments, ETFs and mutual funds, are often considered tools for increasing diversification within a portfolio, as these types of funds both invest in many underlying securities.